Causal Feature Selection via Orthogonal Search: Abstract

 \section{Abstract}

 The problem of inferring the direct causal parents of a response variable among a large set of explanatory variables is of high practical importance in many disciplines.
-Recent work in the field of causal discovery exploits invariance properties of models across different experimental conditions for detecting direct causal links.
-However, these approaches generally do not scale well with the number of explanatory variables, are difficult to extend to nonlinear relationships, and require data across different experiments.
+However, established approaches often scale at least exponentially with the number of explanatory variables, are difficult to extend to nonlinear relationships and are difficult to extend to cyclic data.
 Inspired by {\em Debiased} machine learning methods, we study a one-vs.-the-rest feature selection approach to discover the direct causal parent of the response.
-We propose an algorithm that works for purely observational data, while also offering theoretical guarantees, including the case of partially nonlinear relationships.
-Requiring only one estimation for each variable, we can apply our approach even to large graphs, demonstrating significant improvements compared to established approaches.
+We propose an algorithm that works for purely observational data while also offering theoretical guarantees, including the case of partially nonlinear relationships possibly under the presence of cycles.
+As it requires only one estimation for each variable, our approach is applicable even to large graphs.
+We demonstrate significant improvements compared to established approaches.\blfootnote{$*$ Equal contributions}